 SOPHIA Oxford was formed by Oxford University, as a not-for-profit partner of Oxford Poverty and Human Development Initiative (OPHI).
 Over the past decade OPHI has developed the field of multidimensional measurement, focused primarily on poverty and wellbeing, expanding its research and social policy uses.
 The OPHI multidimensional poverty approach has been adopted by the United Nations Development Program, the World Bank and as an official measure of poverty by more than thirty countries.
-SOPHIA Oxford is bringing this world class methodology to the private sector.
+SOPHIA Oxford is an incubator creating commercial applications of this world class methodology for the private sector and capital markets.

 We care about those who are poor in key life necessities.
 We care about those who are powerful and wealthy.
 We believe that in bringing them together, we can end poverty.

 in its many dimensions.